-These signals are great because they typically tell us within just a couple of trading days that the stock is ready to swing the other way, and that creates a great opportunity to either flip your position or at the very least an opportunity to lock in your profits from the previous trade.
+These signals are great because they typically tell us within just a couple of trading days that the stock is ready to swing the other way, and that creates a great opportunity to either flip your position or at the very least, an opportunity to lock in your profits from the previous trade.

 One of the oldest techniques in predicting a reversal, and still one of the most proven and time tested, is the technique of identifying resistance zones.
-This technique is documented to be at least 100 years old (way before computers).
-Regardless of how old it is, I assure you it still works as well today as it did in the early 1900s.
+This technique is documented to be at least 100 years old.
+Regardless of how old it is, it still works as well today as it did in the early 1900s.

 Identifying resistance is as simple as looking to the left on the chart and drawing a line at every price point where a stock made a major turn.
-It seems simple enough but the miracle is this - when the stock gets back to this price range, more often than not it will stop trading and will reverse.
+It seems simple enough, but the miracle is this - when the stock gets back to this price range, more often than not it will stop trading and will reverse.

 Notice in the above picture that the resistance we drew just below $55 served as a support later.
-The resistance at $65 certainly represented indecision, and the ultimate resistance on this chart was, in fact, the same resistance we found around $74 more than a year before!
+The resistance at $65 certainly represented indecision, and the ultimate resistance on this chart was, in fact, the same resistance we found around $74 more than a year before.

 Stocks tend to trade to pivot points over and over, and if you will take the time to learn to draw and identify your major resistance points, you'll be amazed at how much earlier you can identify a stock is about to reverse.

 Stochastics are great, and recognizing where resistance will be is essential, but if you want to have the earliest signals that a stock is about to reverse, you must learn to interpret your candlesticks patterns.
 Candlestick patterns are one of the only tools we have that offers a direct interpretation of the day to day sentiment that is evolving on a trade.
 Sometimes the patterns do not play out, but more often than not, the reversal patterns, if they occur at a resistance level, do a very good job anticipating and predicting when a swing has hit its limits.

 Take a look at pretty much any stock, and at almost every one of its major turning points, there will be a candlestick reversal pattern to support it.
 This recent chart of SPY illustrates this perfectly.
 Notice that literally, every turning point since September has included one of these powerful candlestick reversal signals.

 There are a lot of candlestick patterns, but there are only a handful that are extremely useful as a reversal signal.

 These are the most powerful reversal signals you will see, and they occur early in the reversal, usually at the very high point of the swing.
 The following are additional reversal signals that are not as strong, but often become part of a cluster that leads to a reversal:

 While this list of patterns may seem overwhelming, there are only about 11 variations of candlestick patterns that you need to learn - that's not very many.
 However, the benefit of taking the time to learn them can pay huge dividends.
 At least one of these candlestick reversal signals occurs at probably 90% or more of the market swings.
 That means, if you learn to identify them, you will have the upper edge against your competitors in the market.

 Armed with these early reversal warnings, you can adjust your stops to lock in your profits sooner.
-This will help you keep more of your hard earned trade profits.
+This will help you keep more of your hard-earned trade profits.
 Moreover - when you recognize these turning signals, you will have an edge to get into the trade sooner.

-When you pair all 3 of these early reversal signals together, it can create a very high probability of the reversal, and that means more opportunities for you to get in early and capture the profits!
+When you pair all 3 of these early reversal signals together, it can create a very high probability of the reversal, and that means more opportunities for you to get in early and capture the profits.

 Here's How the Challenge Works